 The Scripts page appears.

-6. Within the Copilot: script generator, describe what the script should do.
+4. Within Copilot: script generator, describe what the script should do.
 Then click Generate.

 Note: You can select from any of the examples provided if you want to see example script descriptions.